 - “I don’t think we’ll get away after all,” says Doctor Nielson ruefully.
 “Small towns.
 So hard to escape.”

-- Herb and Agnes tell the Vision that Geraldine is new in town.
+- Herb and Agness tell the Vision that Geraldine is new in town.
 “No family,” says Agnes.
 “No husband.
 No home.”
 When the Vision asks for clarification, Agnes stops Herb from saying more.

-- Wanda mentions to Geraldine that she too was a twin.
+- Wanda tells Geraldine that she too was a twin.
 She had a brother, Pietro.
-Geraldine, as if just awakening or realizing something: “He was killed by Ultron, wasn’t he?”He was, back in Avengers: Age of Ultron (2015).
-When Wanda presses her — “What did you say just now?” — Geraldine repeatedly attempts to gaslight her.
+Geraldine, as if just awakening or tealizing something: “He was killed by Ultron, wasn’t he?”He was, back in Avengers: Age of Ultron (2015).
+When Wanda presses her — “What did you say just now?” — Geraldine repeatedly attempts to gaslight her:

 “No, I think you should leave.”